 ON SOCIAL CHANGE

 Kelly’s formative experiences as a community organizer, domestic violence counselor, oral historian, and youth worker deeply inform her commitment to the arts and entertainment as a means to forge the foundations for social justice, non-violence and the uplift of underrepresented people, ideas, and movements.
 She was awarded the 2010 Outstanding Asian American Alumni Award from the Asian American Cultural Center at UIUC, following in the footsteps of filmmaker Ang Lee.
-She is also a proud alum of Michelle Obama’s Public Allies and worked previously with the Posse Foundation Inc., founded by MacArthur Genius Grant recipient Debbie Bial.
+She is also a proud alum of Public Allies Chicago and worked previously with the Posse Foundation Inc.

 Kelly has facilitated workshops in high schools, colleges, domestic violence and rape crisis centers, and juvenile detention centers across the U.S. and Europe.
 She has also brought her unique approach to spoken word to her workshops at the World Social Forum in Nairobi, Kenya and the Centro de Las Lenguas in Chiapas, Mexico.
-She gave keynote performances at the 2008 College Democrats National Convention and the 2009, 2011, & 2012 Campus Progress National Conference, sharing the bill with Bill Clinton, Nancy Pelosi, Van Jones, Amy Goodman, Kalpen Modi, and John Oliver from “The Daily Show.”
-She has hosted youth events like Youth Speaks’ Brave New Voices (Inter)national Poetry Festival, Young Chicago Author’s Louder Than A Bomb, and Urban Word NYC’s Citywide Slam.
+She gave keynote performances at the 2008 College Democrats National Convention and the 2009, 2011, & 2012 Campus Progress National Conference.
+She has hosted and performed at youth events like Youth Speaks’ Brave New Voices (Inter)national Poetry Festival, Young Chicago Author’s Louder Than A Bomb, and Urban Word NYC’s Citywide Slam.
 Kelly also hosted the National Poetry Slam’s Asian American Showcase and organized with Women Outloud, the Asian American Artists Collective Chicago, Young Asians with Power!, and the National Asian Pacific Islander American Spoken Word Summit.↑ back to top